penfeizhou/APNG4Android/README.md

 * Low memory usage

 ## Changelog 2.6.0
-* Fix memory leak while use glide
+* Fix memory leak while use glide.
+* FrameAnimationDrawable can be applied to multi image views.

 ## Changelog 2.5.4